-DG Remarks: China is at the forefront of an arms race, and nuclear weapons are like a prestige according to some people in China.
-When the UN Security Council was formed in 1945 only one country out of the five possessed nuclear weapons in a demonstrable manner, the other four got their nuclear weapons after they were inducted in the UN Security Council, in China's case it was dichotomous as China was not in UN Security Council until it took the seat of Taiwan and that came much later.
-Amb Chinoy commented on regional military targets, the concept of targeting regional weapons of the United States in the Indo-Pacific theatre by China but he emphasized that the US will not make any distinction between a nuclear attack on any of their bases in South Korea or Japan and the mainland United States.
+DG's remarks: China is at the forefront of an arms race, and nuclear weapons are seen as prestige weapons, for some in China.
+When the UN Security Council was formed in 1945, only one country out of the five possessed nuclear weapons in a demonstrable manner; the other four got their nuclear weapons after they were inducted in the UNSC.
+In China's case, it was dichotomous as China was not in UNSC until it took the seat of Taiwan and that came much later.
+Amb Chinoy commented on targeting of US regional bases and assets in the Indo-Pacific theatre by China but he emphasized that the US will not make any distinction between a nuclear attack on any of their bases in South Korea or Japan and the mainland United States.

 Dr Pratibha thanked the DG MP-IDSA; Convenor Indian Pugwash Society for the opportunity to present on the topic "Role of PLA Rocket Force".
 Dr Pratibha traced the upgradation of Rocket Force from the second artillery to the current form of PLA-RF, at that time a lot of questions were asked concerning the main of the structure, whether it wants to be a purely nuclear or conventional organization which is in charge of the nuclear weapons.
-PLA-

-RF up-gradation got clarity and visibility in aid of their deterrence.
+PLA-RF up-gradation got clarity and visibility in aid of their deterrence.
 One of the major strategies was to display the organization to get visibility in deterrence against the United States.
 The choice of the name of PLA RF is very specific as it distinguishes the organization from the US or Russia as the Russians have a very purely nuclear organization but by naming it PLA RF, it gives a clarity that all the missile forces are under this organization, whether its ballistic missile or cruise missile.
 Hence, they don't have a fully nuclear role when it comes to the organization, they have a much broader role in their relationship with military strategies.
 Role of Rocket Forces is limited by the political leadership, on one hand, President Xi had exhorted the PLARF in 2016 to maintain the balance between conventional and nuclear forces according to strategic requirements. whereas on the other hand, China does not want to get into the trap of nuclear arms race with the United States, they understand the level of United States readiness is quite high.
 Dr Prathibha stated that it does not make much sense for China to go beyond the limited nuclear deployment narrative but within this limited deployment they are making some changes and this is where testing of many of their rocket forces come into play.
 Even if China's policy of limited nuclear deployment is changing, it is continuing to maintain the balance between conventional and nuclear as well as between silo-based and road-mobile missiles.
 She stated that it will take a long time for China to fully field a Launch on warning (LoW) nuclear posture, even if they are pursuing capabilities that will allow them to do so.
 She added that the nuclear role was only one part of the PLARF's role.